Zoning Services

 Contact Staff

-The zoning for a specific property can be found on the LINK-GIS website.
-Should you need assistance or additional information please contact the zoning official for the appropriate jurisdiction:
+The zoning information for a specific property can be accessed on the LINK-GIS website.
+For assistance or further information, please contact the zoning official for the relevant jurisdiction.

-For assistance regarding changing the zoning classification for a specific property, please email Andy Videkovich or contact 859-331-8980.
+For assistance changing the zoning classification for a specific property, please contact Andy Videkovich

 Frequently Asked Questions (FAQs)